 In contrast with OSAP, SKAP sessions may use keys other than the one relative to which the session was established.
-Command2 in Figure 2 uses a different key, whose handle is kh'.
+Command2 in Figure 4 uses a different key, whose handle is kh'.
 Authdata for that key is cited in the body of the HMAC that is keyed on S.

-3.1 The example revisited
+3.1.
+The example revisited

-We revisit the authorisation example described in Section 2.1, where the user wants to perform three commands, TPM_CreateWrapKey, TPM_LoadKey2 and TPM_Seal in a short period.
-We briefly demonstrate how these commands can be run in a single session (Figure 3).
-Suppose that the user starts from a parent key whose handle is pkh, and whose authdata ad(pkh) is well-known.
-(This parent key might be SRK, for example.)
-By following the SKAP protocol, the user first establishes a session for the parent key.
-To do this, he chooses a 160-bit random number as the session secret S, then encrypts S with the public part of the parent key and sends $\{S\}{pk(pkh)}$ to the TPM.
+We revisit the authorisation example described in Section 2.1, where the user wants to perform three commands, TPM_CreateWrapKey, TPM_Loadkey2 and TPM_Seal in a short period.
+We briefly demonstrate how these commands can be run in a single session (Figure 5).
+Suppose that the user starts from using the SRK as a parent key.
+The user is aware that the authorisation data for this key srkAuth is a publicly known value, but the secret part of SRK is known only to the TPM.
+By following the SKAP protocol, the user first establishes a session for the SRK.
+To do this, he chooses a 160-bit random number as the session secret S, then encrypts S with the public part of SRK and sends $\{S\}{pk(srk)}$ to the TPM.

-After that both sides compute two keys K_1 and K_2 based on the values S and ad(pkh).
-Then the user sends TPM_CreateWrapKey as TPM_Command1 in Figure 2 along with an encrypted new authorisation data for the requested key and HMAC for integrity check.
+After that both side computes two keys K_1 and K_2 based on the values S and srkAuth.
+Then the user sends TPM_CreateWrapKey as TPM_Command1 in Figure 4 along with an encrypted new authorisation data for the requested key and hmac for integrity check.
 The TPM responds the command with a key blob for the newly created key.
-When receiving any message which shows either of these two keys K_1 and K_2 has been used, the user is convinced that he must be talking to the TPM and the TPM knows that its communication partner knows ad(pkh).
+When receiving any message which shows either of these two keys K_1 and K_2 has been used, the user is convinced that he must be talking to the TPM and the TPM knows that its communication partner knows srkAuth.